NatDave/natdave.github.io/_pages/gallery.md

 ---

 ## Summer School
-Highlights from our exciting summer school program in The Netherlands.
+Highlights from our exciting annual summer school program in The Netherlands.

 <div class="gallery-section">
   <div class="gallery-title">Delft, The Netherlands (2024)</div>